suriyadeepan/suriyadeepan.github.io/pages/proposals/vhred/ncm-adv.md

 ## Proposal

-Based on intuition, I have segmented the proposal into 3 phases.
+Based on intuition, I have segmented the project into 3 phases.

 - Implementation of HRED
     - Express HRED architecture as a tensorflow graph